ThomPoppins/MERN-Enterprise-Search/README.md

     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of objects representing company reviews.
+    - Description: An array of `ObjectId`s of `Review` documents in the `review` collection in the database representing this companies' reviews.

 25. **Rating:**
     - Type: Number